Escape Seattle's football frenzy

 Nourish Kitchen & Cafe

 Discover wholesome, garden-inspired cooking at Nourish, an inviting café set in a charming heritage house.
 The menu brims with nourishing, creative dishes, many gluten-free and plant-forward, crafted from locally sourced ingredients.
-Enjoy a peaceful, airy atmosphere in a heritage building, that’s as restorative as the food itself.
+Another James Bay gem, Nourish invites you to enjoy a peaceful, airy atmosphere in a heritage building, that’s as restorative as the food itself.

 Art Gallery of Greater Victoria